penpenpng/rx-nostr/packages/docs/en/v3/auto-filtering.md

 ::: tip Note
 There is no standardized interpretation of the `search` field, so no validation of the field is performed.
 :::

-If Auto Validation is enabled and the `acceptDelegatedEvent` option is also enabled, then filtering by the `authors` field will also accept delegated events.
-That is, even if the public key specified in the `authors` field does not match `event.pubkey`, it will be considered a legitimate event if the event's delegate source is included in the `authors` field.

 `acceptDelegatedEvent` is disabled by default.